International Student Services

 For more information about your transition to SNHU, check out our International Resources.

 We also provide opportunities for intercultural learning to the broader campus community by partnering with the student-led International Student Association, various campus departments and the greater Manchester community.
-These events and initiatives include International Education Week, International Women’s Day, the International Gala, intercultural competency training workshops, International Friends, Thanksgiving Hosts, the International Student Advisory Board and a variety of other opportunities for people of all backgrounds to engage in mutual learning and understanding.
+These events and initiatives include International Education Week, International Women’s Day, the International Gala and community connection programs, which provide opportunities for people of all backgrounds to engage in mutual learning and understanding.

 For more details about what ISS offers students on campus, visit our my.SNHU ISS page and login with your mySNHU credentials.